Bladeo8x/P2_RestaurantOrder/README.md

 > ## Project Description

-For this project we want to put all topics that were provided in our Bootcamp to practice by getting together as a team of soon to be developers.
+For this project, we want to put all topics that were provided in our Bootcamp to practice by getting together as a team of soon-to-be developers.
-The user story is to be determine and chose on our own to meet the requirements.
+The user story is to be determined and chose on our own to meet the requirements.

 > ## Challenges